kmdlogic/kmd-logic-document-generation-client/README.md

 ﻿# KMD Logic Document Generation Api Client

-A dotnet client library for submitting document generation requests the KMD Logic platform and retrieving the corresponding generated documents.
+A dotnet client library for submitting document generation requests to the KMD Logic platform and retrieving the corresponding generated documents.

 ## The purpose of the Document Generation API